markv9401/nextcloud_embeddable/README.md

 ...
 ```

+### Which versions / tags of the official Nextcloud images does it support?
+All.
+The script looks for the `apache2` binary and launches it if it's found.
+Otherwise falls back to `php-fpm`.
+Should you be using any unofficial image (like linuxhomeserver) it'll still work just make sure you fix the commandlet in `alternative.sh` to use the appropriate launch sequence

 ### How does it work?
 It appends your chosen domains to the `allowedFrameAncestors` list of the `/var/www/html/lib/public/AppFramework/Http/ContentSecurityPolicy.php` file.
 Simple `sed` + regexp, check the code in `alternative.sh`